vkhangpham/glossary/generate_glossary/sense_disambiguation/README.md

 ## Components

-The package consists of two main components:
+The package consists of three main components:

 1. **Detectors** (`detector.py`): Responsible for identifying potentially ambiguous terms in the hierarchy
 2. **Splitter** (`splitter.py`): Analyzes detected terms and proposes splitting them into distinct senses with domain-specific tags
+3. **Global Clustering** (`global_clustering.py`): Clusters all resources together to provide a global view of term relationships

 ## 1. Ambiguity Detection (`detector.py`)